-In 2009 the Fred T. Korematsu Institute was founded to honor Fred Korematsu’s legacy.
-It originally was a local community and education program, and our vision changed in 2010 as a result of Fred Korematsu Day of Civil Liberties and the Constitution being established in California.
-We have become a national organization that inspires others through the Fred Korematsu story.
+Executive Director Karen Korematsu founded the Fred T. Korematsu Institute in 2009 to honor her father’s legacy.
+Originally a local community and education program, the Korematsu Institute expanded its vision in 2010 as a result of Fred Korematsu Day of Civil Liberties and the Constitution being established in California.
+Today, we are a national organization that inspires and educates students and the public through Fred Korematsu’s story.
+Our overarching vision is to uphold all human and civil rights by inspiring people to "stand up for what is right."